 It does take awhile for all of the liquid to evaporate, but they can hang out in the oven while you make dinner, prep for the next day, eat dessert, and get ready for bed.
-Just a few hours after some quick prep, you’ve got some uber-tasty dried tomatoes on your hands, perfect for adding to asparagus risotto or hummus.
+Just a few hours after some quick prep, you’ve got some uber-tasty dried tomatoes on your hands, perfect for adding to hummus or pasta with chicken, asparagus, and pesto.

 Remember that fresh produce in tip-top shape is always best for dehydrating.
 Be sure to discard any mushy or moldy fruit before you get started.

 All you need to do for these guys is cut them in half, sprinkle on a bit of freshly ground salt and pepper, and pop ’em in the oven for a couple hours.
 Then stuff them in a jar, cover with olive oil, and you’re golden.
 You can adjust the amount of seasoning to your liking, and even omit the pepper or the olive oil if you so choose.Print

 The easiest and most delicious oven-dried tomatoes recipe ever – made in your own oven at home!